xbobekf/oxygenium/.autodoc/docs/markdown/app/src/main/scala/org/alephium/app/BlocksExporter.md

 The `fetchBlocksAt` method is a helper method that fetches all the blocks at a particular height from a chain index.
 The method first gets all the block hashes at the specified height and then fetches the blocks using the `getBlock` method of the `BlockFlow` instance.

-Overall, the `BlocksExporter` class provides a convenient way to export blocks from the Alephium blockchain to a file.
+Overall, the `BlocksExporter` class provides a convenient way to export blocks from the Oxygenium blockchain to a file.
 The exported file can be used for various purposes such as analysis, backup, or migration.
 ## Questions:
  1. What is the purpose of this code?

-    This code defines a `BlocksExporter` class that exports blocks from the Alephium blockchain to a file.
+    This code defines a `BlocksExporter` class that exports blocks from the Oxygenium blockchain to a file.

 2. What external dependencies does this code have?

-    This code depends on several external libraries, including `com.typesafe.scalalogging`, `org.alephium.flow.core`, `org.alephium.io`, `org.alephium.protocol.config`, `org.alephium.protocol.model`, `org.alephium.serde`, and `org.alephium.util`.
+    This code depends on several external libraries, including `com.typesafe.scalalogging`, `org.oxygenium.flow.core`, `org.oxygenium.io`, `org.oxygenium.protocol.config`, `org.oxygenium.protocol.model`, `org.oxygenium.serde`, and `org.oxygenium.util`.

 3. What is the license for this code?